gfxfundamentals/webgl-fundamentals/README.md

 now open your browser to `http://localhost:8080`

+#### Build options

+This is mostly for debugging `build.js`.
+Since it takes a while to process all the files you can set `ARTICLE_FILTER` to a substring of the filenames to process.
+For example

+    ARTICLE_FILTER=rotation npm run build

+Will build the site as though only articles with `rotation` in their filename exist.

 ## TO DO

+* Make a continuous build

+  Right now the build processes all files at once.
+Part if this is because it builds RSS feeds and checks for missing files.
+If those are separated out then could make it continously build individual articles which would be super useful.

-A list of articles I'd like to write or see written
+### A list of articles I'd like to write or see written

 *   lighting
-    *   spot lighting
     *   normal maps
     *   shadow maps
 *   geometry